EXPERTS IN WOMEN'S HEALTH

 Nellaker C. et al, (2017), Genetics in Medicine

 Founded in 1937

-one of the UK's largest academic clinical departments in Obstetrics & Gynaecology
+One of UK's largest academic clinical departments in Obstetrics & Gynaecology

-We are located across four Oxford sites: the Women's Centre, Weatherall Institute of Molecular Medicine, Institute of Reproductive Sciences and Oxford Martin School.
+We are located across four Oxford sites: the Women's Centre, Weatherall Institute of Molecular Medicine, Institute of Reproductive Sciences and Le Gros Clark Building.
 See more

 Looking for someone?
 View our team of researchers and research support staff, graduate research students and administrative staff here